This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 This creates what I call "cognitive residue" – mental fragments from incomplete tasks that continue consuming brain resources even when you've moved on.
 Over time, this residue builds up, leading to the cognitive decline symptoms many tech workers recognize: forgetfulness, difficulty concentrating, mental exhaustion even after rest.

 The good news?
 Your brain is remarkably adaptable.
 With the right support, you can reverse much of this damage.
-Adaptogens like Ashwagandha and Rhodiola in Bright Mind help your brain build resilience against digital stress.
+Adaptogens like Ashwagandha and Rhodiola help your brain build resilience against digital stress.
 These aren't quick fixes – they work by gradually improving your stress response system, helping you maintain clarity even during intense work periods.

 How to Prevent Digital Brain Burnout?